Peacebern/lendsqr-fe-test/README.md

-# LENDSQR FE CANDIDATES TEST

-This project is a Submission for Lendsqr Frontend Engineers Candidates Test.
+# Lendsqr Frontend Dashboard (Assessment Submission)

+# Overview

+This project is a frontend implementation of an internal admin/dashboard interface, modeled after the Lendsqr Admin Console.
+It was built as a technical assessment to demonstrate frontend engineering fundamentals: structure, component design, data presentation, and decision-making.

-## Authors
+## Author

 - [@Peacebern](https://github.com/peacebern)